edgelesssys/marblerun/docs/verification.md

 # Client-Side Verification

-An important feature of EdgelessMesh is providing the ability to verifying the confidentiality and integrity of the whole application on the client-side.
+An important feature of Edgeless Mesh is providing the ability to verifying the confidentiality and integrity of the whole application on the client-side.
 To that end, we provide a simple REST-API that clients can use before interacting with the application.

 ## Establishing Trust

 The first step is to establish trust with the whole microservice mesh.
-Therefore, EdgelessMesh exposes the `/quote` endpoint that returns a quote and a root certificate for the whole mesh.
+Therefore, Edgeless Mesh exposes the `/quote` endpoint that returns a quote and a root certificate for the whole mesh.
 Verifying the quote can be done by manually, but to ease the process we provide the Edgeless Remote Attestation tools ([era](https://github.com/edgelesssys/era)) for this purpose:

 ```bash